Tidy up with Amazon Prime Day home deals on Dyson, Winix and Shark

 4. Black + Decker Dustbuster Cordless Handheld Vacuum

 Keeping cool can be hard in the summer heat.
 If your air conditioner alone isn't cutting it any more, consider investing in a tower fan.
-We recommend the Honeywell QuietSet whole room tower fan, down from $74.99 to $62.39 ahead of Amazon Prime Day.
-In testing, we found that the fan had decent wind speeds and a large selection of speed settings to choose from.
+We recommend the Dreo tower fan, down from $89.99 to just $72.66 for Amazon Prime Day.
+In testing, we found that the fan had lots of speeds, 90-degree oscillation and optional Alexa and Google Home integration.

 6. SoundAsleep Dream Series Luxury Queen Air Mattress

 Hosting friends and family this summer?
-Get your guest room ready by picking up our favorite air mattress—the SoundAsleep Dream Series Luxury queen air mattress—for 56% off ahead of Amazon Prime Day 2023.
+Get your guest room ready by picking up our favorite air mattress—the SoundAsleep Dream Series Luxury queen air mattress—for 44% off during Amazon Prime Day 2023.
 As the most comfortable air mattress we've ever tested, we love that the inflatable bed has good weight distribution and is easy to put away.

+➤Amazon device deals: 10 Amazon Prime Day device deals on Amazon Fire Sticks, Echo Dot speakers and Ring cameras

 7. Shark RV1001AE IQ Robot Vacuum